wp-plugins/alo-easymail/readme.txt

 You can add or update the translation in your language.
 You can send [gettext PO and MO files](http://codex.wordpress.org/Translating_WordPress) to me so that I can bundle it into the plugin.
 You can download [the latest POT file from here](http://svn.wp-plugins.org/alo-easymail/trunk/languages/alo-easymail.pot) and existing language files [from here](http://svn.wp-plugins.org/alo-easymail/trunk/languages/).

-**IMPORTANT NOTE** - Some of the latest WP versions have a known bug in the wp_cron system (a WP bug, not an EasyMail bug).
-The EasyMail v.1.7 properly WORKS on WP 3.0 and 2.9.1.
+IMPORTANT NOTE - *Some of the latest WP versions have a known bug in the wp_cron system (a WP bug, not an EasyMail bug).
+The EasyMail (v.1.7 and newer) properly WORKS on WP 3.0 and 2.9.1.
 It probably DOESN'T work on WP 2.9 and 2.9.2.
 (It seems to work with WP 2.8.x series, but I advise to upgrade).
-More info on [plugin FAQ page](http://www.eventualo.net/blog/wp-alo-easymail-newsletter-faq/).
+More info on [plugin FAQ page](http://www.eventualo.net/blog/wp-alo-easymail-newsletter-faq/).*

 == Installation ==